 Psychological problems can affect people with lung cancer weeks, months and years after treatment has finished.
 Here, Maureen Harrington, who was treated for lung cancer in December 2013, talks openly about her battle with depression and how she overcame it.

-Yes, I went to my doctor.
-He gave me tablets, which were brilliant but addictive.
-So after two weeks, me and the doctor decided that I would stop taking them.
 I then took another medication for a month, but it made me worse.
-I came off that and then rang Mind.
+I came off that and then rang the mental health charity, Mind.
 I spoke to a lady there who was very nice.
 I also had a psychiatric nurse come out to chat to me.
-But mainly I realised I had to fight this myself.
+But I realised I had to take charge of the situation myself.

-That you can get over it.
-You’ve got to fight.
-You’ve got to do what your doctor tells you.
-The self-help group run by Mind may also help.
-And people at your local Roy Castle Lung Cancer Foundation support group may be going through something similar.
-Just take all the help you can get off other people and you will get out the other side.
+Confide in your doctor and do what they tell you.
+The self-help group run by Mind may also help, as can people at your local Roy Castle Lung Cancer Foundation support group.
+They know better than anyone what is like to be diagnosed with lung cancer.
+Some of them may have gone through something similar, or are going through it right now.
+Just take all the help you can get off other people and you will get out the other side.”

 How to get psychological support